n00b69/woa-op7/guide/1-partition.md

 > [!Note]
 > This image may not boot on OOS12, if this is the case, downgrade to OOS11 first, install Windows, then update back to OOS12.

-> Open a CMD window inside the platform-tools folder, then (while your phone is in fastboot mode) run
+> While your phone is in fastboot mode
 ```cmd
 fastboot boot path\to\moddedtwrp.img
 ```